skip to main content

 How To Watch 24 Hours of Le Mans on TV in the US

-Don’t miss endurance racing’s most prominent event when the 24 Hours of Le Mans comes to MOTOR TREND and Max this June.
+Don't miss endurance racing's most prominent event when the 24 Hours of Le Mans comes to truTV and HBO Max this June.

 The 24 Hours of Le Mans is the ultimate showdown in motorsport endurance.
 Since 1923, drivers have been pushing the limits to see who can conquer the most distance within 24 grueling hours.
-And you can watch this year’s Le Mans on MOTOR TREND and Max.
+And you can watch this year’s Le Mans on truTV and HBO Max.

 Beyond its incredible test of will, this epic race is a cornerstone of the FIA World Endurance Championship (WEC).
 It also holds a prestigious spot in the Triple Crown of Motorsport.
 Only the legendary Graham Hill has won all three races: F1‘s Monaco Grand Prix, the Indy 500, and Le Mans.

 Whether you’re a diehard racing fan or just someone who loves fast cars, you won’t want to miss this year’s race.
+While previous editions were synonymous with Discovery Turbo (formerly MOTOR TREND), live coverage in the U.S. has shifted to the TNT Sports portfolio for this year’s run.
 Keep reading for more on how to watch the 24 Hours of Le Mans in the U.S.

 Tune up your TV plan for race day!